QSong-github/spaCI/README.md

 ```
 python preprocessing.py
 ```
 To test spaCI, you need two files:
 (1) a gene expression matrix.
 (2) a pair file with two columns: ligend and receptor.

 If you want to train your own dataset, you need to prepare thhe following files:
 (1) a gene expression matrix.
 (2) a pair file with three columns: ligend , receptor and label (1 or 0).

 And you can split the data into train/test file.
 You can set up the split threshold and the save_dir in the configure.yml.

-## training
+## training and testing
 ```
 python triplet_main_yaml.py
 ```
+The script was training a model and saved the model in /path/to/spaCI/checkpoint/triplet/best_f1.pth

+And we saved the prediction in:
+/path/to/spaCI/results.csv

+You can change the model saving and results save path in the configure.yml